Avatar (2009 film): Home media

 The Avatar three-disc Extended Collector's Edition on DVD and Blu-ray was released on November 16, 2010.
 Three different versions of the film are present on the discs: the original theatrical cut (162 minutes), the special edition cut (170 minutes), and a collector's extended cut (178 minutes).
 The DVD set spreads the film across two discs, while the Blu-ray set presents it on a single disc.
-The collector's extended cut contains eight more minutes of footage, thus making it 16 minutes longer than the original theatrical cut.
-Cameron mentioned, "you can sit down, and in a continuous screening of the film, watch it with the Earth opening".
-He stated the "Earth opening" is an additional 4 1/2 minutes of scenes that were in the film for much of its production but were ultimately cut before the film's theatrical release.
-The release also includes an additional 45 minutes of deleted scenes and other extras.

-Cameron initially stated that Avatar would be released in 3D around November 2010, but the studio issued a correction: "3-D is in the conceptual stage and Avatar will not be out on 3D Blu-ray in November."
-In May 2010, Fox stated that the 3D version would be released some time in 2011.
-It was later revealed that Fox had given Panasonic an exclusive license for the 3D Blu-ray version and only with the purchase of a Panasonic 3DTV.
-The length of Panasonic's exclusivity period is stated to last until February 2012.
-In October 2010, Cameron stated that the standalone 3D Blu-ray would be the final version of the film's home release and that it was "maybe one, two years out".
-On Christmas Eve 2010, Avatar had its 3D television world premiere on Sky.
+The release also includes 45 minutes of deleted scenes and other extras.

-On August 13, 2012, Cameron announced on Facebook that Avatar would be released globally on Blu-ray 3D.
-The Blu-ray 3D version was finally released on October 16, 2012.

-On February 2, 2024, the film became available to stream in variable high frame rate in 3D 4K Dolby Vision on the Disney+ app for the Apple Vision Pro.
+On December 24, 2010, Avatar had its 3D television world premiere on Sky.
+The film was released on Blu-ray 3D on October 16, 2012.
+On February 2, 2024, Avatar became available to stream in variable high frame rate in 3D 4K Dolby Vision on the Disney+ app for the Apple Vision Pro.